dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 [Okta](https://www.okta.com/) is a popular identity and access management platform which supports the OIDC protocol.
 This tutorial will explain how to set up OIDC with Okta for DHIS 2.
 Refer to the DHIS 2 OIDC [installation guide](https://docs.dhis2.org/en/manage/performing-system-administration/dhis-core-version-236/installation.html#install_oidc_configuration) for details.

-This guide assumes a **DHIS 2 instance** running at `http://localhost:8080`.
-The guide refers to a **provider key** which in this case is **okta**.
+This guide assumes a DHIS 2 instance running at `http://localhost:8080`.
+The guide refers to a *provider key* which in this case is **okta**.

 ### Sign up for an Okta developer account

-* To test OIDC with Okta, sign up for their free developer trial access: https://developer.okta.com/signup/
+In this step we will sign up for the Okta free developer trial.

+* Navigate to Okta developer trial signup: https://developer.okta.com/signup/
 * Enter your work email, first name, last name and country.
 Note that the email you enter will become the Okta username.
 * After signing in, navigate to **Directory** > **People** and observe that a person (user) exists for the name and email you used when signing up.
 The email will later be used to map to a DHIS 2 user.
 You can create additional users later.